EldritchCometh/py_math_facts/README.md

 ## License

-This is free and unencumbered software released into the public domain.
+This is free and unencumbered software dedicated to the public domain.